 When you research data center solutions providers, find out what additional services they offer beyond just real estate, cooling and power.
 Additional services, ranging from managed services to migration to managed hosting, can help you keep pace with changing customer and business demands.

-Here are seven essential services that your data center solutions provider should provide you in 2016 and beyond:
+Here are seven data center services that your solutions provider should offer you in 2016 and beyond:

 The data center has traditionally served as a three-legged stool of compute space, power and telecommunications.
 These basic services support everything else that is happening in your data center.

 In recent years, power has become more important than floor space, as IT equipment has shrunk in size but consumes more power.
 However, not many colocation providers offer the power density to support today’s IT equipment.